SystemsApproach/tcpcc/variants.rst

 they are not just stealing bandwidth from less aggressive TCP implementations.

-LEDBAT takes this idea in a the opposite direction by creating a congestion control protocol that is purposely *less* aggressive than TCP.
+LEDBAT takes this idea in the opposite direction by creating a congestion control protocol that is purposely *less* aggressive than TCP.
 The idea is to take advantage of bandwidth that is available when links are uncongested, but to quickly back off and leave the bandwidth